 Density Control in the Reactor R 202

-The concentration in the reactor is controlled by the density meter DIC 1901, which maintains the density of the slurry to the optimal running values (about 560-570 kg/m3), operating in cascade on the set of the flow rate controller of the propylene to the reaction (FRC 1702).
+The concentration in the reactor is controlled by the density meter DIC 1901, which maintains the density of the slurry to the optimal running values (about 560-570 kg/m3), operating in cascade on the set of the flow rate controller of the propylene to the reaction (FIC 1702).

 The highest density values involve remarkable increase of the power absorbed by the motor of the circulation pump P 202, whose operation tends to become unstable.The propylene flow is to be increased to control higher density and if the density still rises,cut off the catalyst.